Abhilash-101/SOLANA1/README.md

 # Solana Project - 1  Wallet Connection
-This is solana challenge-1 for.
+This is solana project - 1.
 The script contains an application for demonstrating the connection and  transferring of SOL to a wallet through solana block chain using phantom wallet.

 ## Getting Started